Tags

 We don’t even need the app—we can just use the web browser, and all we have to do is search for a certain keyword.
 Dialpad will then show a graph of how frequently this word has come up in a certain timeframe:

 Often, customer churn happens when the same issues keep cropping up or customers get frustrated because they’re not getting the support they need.
-Data can help alleviate the vast majority of these challenges for a contact center—use it!
+Data can help alleviate the vast majority of these challenges for a contact centre—use it!

 (And if you can’t get that data, find a platform that gives you access to it without requiring you to email a “Support” or “Data” team.
 These platforms exist, trust us.)